Pherpher089/Nomad/ReadMe.md

 - `F3` = Delete Level Data - World is reset to scratch
 - `F4` = Reset Stats to Max - Health/Hunger
 - `F5` = hits and kills all players on your client

+# InteractionManager
+This class is a parent class that interaction scripts derive from.